+The metropolitan planning organization is responsible for considering the effect of projects on the natural environment.
 The Regional Transportation Plan recommends minimizing areas of environmental concern through consultation with state and local officials, educating decision-makers about such areas as soon as possible, and assisting in determining mitigation activities as necessary.
 Today, Geographic Information Systems (GIS) and up-to-date parcel data for all CNVR municipalities have improved the effectiveness of this process.